team-friendo/signalboost/README.md

 TWILIO_AUTH_TOKEN=%HEX STRING%
 ```

-Add the Ngrok auth token and the subdomain of your reservered domain to:
+Add the Ngrok auth token and the subdomain part of your reservered domain to:

 ``` shell
 # Ngrok // Used in Development mode only.
 Provides secure tunnel to your localhost's signalboost API